Neutron-antineutron oscillations from lattice QCD: Abstract

 \section{Abstract}

-Fundamental symmetry tests of baryon number violation in low-energy experiments can probe beyond the Standard Model explanations of the matter-antimatter asymmetry of the universe.
+Fundamental symmetry tests of baryon number violation in low-energy experiments can probe beyond the Standard Model (BSM) explanations of the matter-antimatter asymmetry of the universe.
 Neutron-antineutron oscillations are predicted to be a signature of many baryogenesis mechanisms involving low-scale baryon number violation.
-This work presents the first complete lattice quantum chromodynamics calculation of the six-quark matrix elements needed to connect experimental measurements of the neutron-antineutron oscillation rate to constraints on beyond the Standard Model theories.
-State-of-the-art lattice gauge field configurations at the physical pion mass are used and the lattice matrix elements are renormalized nonperturbatively and converted to the $\msbar$ scheme at 2 GeV, where perturbative scale running can be used to connect them to BSM theories.
-Phenomenological implications are highlighted by comparing the constraints of proposed neutron-antineutron experiments to predictions of a specific model of post-sphaleron baryogenesis.
-These results from lattice quantum chromodynamics are also compared to previous estimates from the MIT bag model.
+This work presents first-principles calculations of neutron-antineutron matrix elements needed to accurately connect measurements of the neutron-antineutron oscillation rate to constraints on $|\Delta B|=2$ baryon number violation in BSM theories.
+Several important systematic uncertainties are controlled by using a state-of-the-art lattice gauge field ensemble with physical quark masses and approximate chiral symmetry, performing nonperturbative renormalization with perturbative matching to the $\msbar$ scheme, and studying excited state effects in two-state fits.
+Phenomenological implications are highlighted by comparing expected bounds from proposed neutron-antineutron oscillation experiments to predictions of a specific model of post-sphaleron baryogenesis.
+Quantum chromodynamics is found to predict at least an order of magnitude more events in neutron-antineutron oscillation experiments than previous estimates based on the ``MIT bag model'' for fixed BSM parameters.
+Lattice artifacts and other systematic uncertainties that are not controlled in this pioneering calculation are not expected to significantly change this conclusion.

 \textbf{\textit{Introduction --- }} Beyond the Standard Model (BSM) violation of baryon number conservation is necessary to explain the observed matter-antimatter asymmetry of the universe.
 Baryogenesis explanations involving physics at high scales, such as leptogenesis, are appealing but difficult to test in low-energy experiments.
 Alternative explanations such as post-sphaleron baryogenesis involve low-scale baryon number violation that can be directly constrained by current and near-future experiments.
 Extracting robust BSM theory constraints from these experiments is critical for fundamental symmetry tests of baryon and lepton number violation addressing the long-standing mystery of matter-antimatter asymmetry.